yrisska/NewRepo2/README.md

 Update-database
 ```

 Also you have to sign in (Auth implemented with Auth0), you can use google account for this.

-Dont type anything in client secret field in Swagger, looks like its a bug that that field is appears.
+Dont type anything in client secret field in Swagger (maybe its a bug, that field dont have to appear there)

 Besides main tasks there were added some functionality